DrZhivago1/DocWorld/README.md

 	Updated "FishIndustry" patch, the pier is now masked and 'stuffed'.
 	Updated "VGP Garden Gourmet" patch, canning stove and candy table are now masked textures.

+	IF "Ceramics" AND "[RF] Fertile Fields [1.0]"/"Expanded Woodworking" are installed:
+		Add most recipes to RockMill from [RF]FF.
+Add fiber recipe to woodworking tables from Expanded Woodworking.

 	IF "[TWC]Cupro's Stones 1.0" AND "MBS Faux Rock (Un-Unofficial) with smoothing" are installed:
 		Change textures used to match cupro stones for Faux Rock.